Type 87 RCV: History

-After World War II, the United States provided the newly-created Japan Ground Self-Defense Force with a number of variants of the M8 Greyhound armoured car.
-However, a relatively small number of these were employed due to concerns about the poor quality of roads in Japan, as many Japanese roads were unpaved and poorly maintained, limiting the feasibility of wheeled vehicles for military service.
-By 1982, Japanese infrastructure had greatly improved, motivating the development of the first armoured fighting vehicle developed and manufactured by Japanese industry for the Japanese armed forces, the successful Type 82 'Shikitsu' Command Vehicle.
-Tests for the Type 87 began in 1985 and the Type 87 would later finish developed by Komatsu based on the earlier Type 82.
+After World War II, the United States supplied the newly established Japan Ground Self-Defense Force with several variants of the M8 Greyhound armoured car.
+However, due to concerns about Japan's poor road conditions—many roads were unpaved and poorly maintained—a relatively small number were deployed for military service.
+By 1982, improvements in Japanese infrastructure spurred the development of the first armoured fighting vehicle produced by Japanese industry for the Japanese armed forces: the successful Type 82 "Shikitsu" Command Vehicle.
+Testing of the Type 87 began in 1985, with Komatsu completing its development based on the earlier Type 82.

 Features

-The Type 87 accommodates five crew members, two of which occupy the powered-traverse turret located in the center of the hull.
-The vehicle's door is on the left of the main body.
-The hull is made out of steel and is fully welded, and utilizes many of the same automotive components of the Type 82 and features power steering.
-The main armament is a Japanese version of the Oerlikon Contraves 25 millimeter autocannon produced under licence, which can fire various kinds of ammunition at up to 600 rounds per minute.
+The Type 87 accommodates five crew members, with two positioned in the powered-traverse turret at the center of the hull.
+The vehicle's door is situated on the left side of the main body.
+The hull, constructed from fully welded steel, shares many automotive components with the Type 82 and includes power steering.
+The primary armament is a Japanese variant of the Oerlikon Contraves 25mm autocannon, produced under license, capable of firing various ammunition types at up to 600 rounds per minute.
 Its armor, while sturdy enough to protect the vehicle and crew against small arms fire and grenade shrapnel, will not protect against heavier ordnance.
 It is well armed for its class but lacks truly amphibious capabilities, being only able to ford up to 1.5 m of water.